NickBlow/Mythras-charsheet/app/content/cults.md

 **Priviliges:**

 - You may carry weapons and armor even in places that are otherwise under heavy security
-- Access to a beskar armorer to craft armor with only materials cost.
+- Access to a beskar armorer to craft any beskar armor piece with only materials cost.
 - You can find a mandalorian enclave on a planet with 30% success chance
 - You can always find out where to get some beskar

 **Rewards:** May name one Foundling NPC who assists once per session.

-### Future Mand’alor – “It's a creed”
+#### Future Mand’alor – “It's a creed”

 **Requirements:** Combat Style 110%, Leadership 110%, chosen by clans.